 The Haunted Tank cold open is basically a two-minute episode of The Dukes of Hazzard.
 Right down to the slo-mo jump and car horn that plays "Dixie."

-During "Requiem For A Speedster," Barry Allen and Professor Zoom duel while running at super speeds around the world - at one point they pass through a suspiciously familiar stylized desert, and their "superspeed" sound effects briefly become the same as the one used for The Roadrunner.
+During "Requiem for a Scarlet Speedster!", Barry Allen and Professor Zoom duel while running at super speeds around the world - at one point they pass through a suspiciously familiar stylized desert, and their "superspeed" sound effects briefly become the same as the one used for The Roadrunner.

 Towards the end of "The Color of Revenge!", the mostly red-clad Robin takes down Crazy Quilt's blue-clad, bald and BFG-wieldingMook with a stick.
 Say it with me - BONK!